Chapter Nine VI

 you don’t save it for a sound bite.

-Nikko is at Mrs. Fong’s office, going over rental details, renewals, new tenant applications.
+Nikko is with Mrs. Fong, going over rental details, renewals, new tenant applications.
 Due to the solvency of our group of owners, Mrs. Fong and the families, the mortgage interest is low.
 It allows Mrs. Fong to stay just under market for comparable space, keeping the building ninety-five percent occupied.
 Cash flow is good, maintenance light.
 Property taxes are high, runs over eleven percent, but that’s the city.
 She’d achieved the ten percent cap rate early and it stayed that way.
 After depreciation, the seven percent return earned after the mortgage interest, is tax free.
-We have the commensurate risk of personal ownership, in return we get significantly higher returns than on any municipal bond.
+We have the commensurate risk of personal ownership, for taking that risk we get significantly higher returns than on any municipal bond.
 On fifty million dollars worth of building, the partnership splits three and a half million a year.
 Eventually there would be a major expense, so Nikko keeps a reserve which correlates to the depreciation.
 You get to take depreciation, but it's a Trojan Horse.
 Eventually you spend the money on upgrades and repairs, and get a significantly lowered basis on sale of the property.
-That means more capital gain tax, irrelevant to us, we aren't selling.
+That means more capital gain tax, irrelevant to us, we aren't selling anytime soon.
 We’ll eventually pay off the mortgage and keep all of the cash flow.
-The property will be throwing off cash to family members who aren't born yet.
+The property could be throwing off cash to family members who aren't born yet.
 We have first right to buy Mrs. Fong out should she decide to sell her interest, that is legalese.
 She isn’t selling, and has already arranged to leave us her share of the building in her will.
 Nikko is also being paid to manage more of Mrs. Fong’s personal properties, she’s getting older and Nikko’s help in taking daily operational problems off her back is worth a lot.
 Nikko is bumping up on two hundred thousand a year and cheap at that price.

 Sis earns two million a year on average, Chris’ book sales and taekwondo classes brings in two hundred thousand, not counting advances, which varies, but she cranks out a book every eight to ten months.
 Mrs. Walker is negotiating movie rights for one of the novels.
 She told C-mom it would be no less than half a million, she’d also get royalties on every drop of theater gross, not net, and a percentage of any ancillary sales, including games, toys, DVDs and streaming video or downloads.
 The producers screamed, Mrs. Walker said they were free to walk if they didn’t care for the terms.
-Our immediate family’s net worth is near a hundred million, fifty percent of which is liquid, stocks and bonds, the rest is real estate.
+Our immediate family’s net worth is north of a hundred million, fifty percent of which is liquid, stocks and bonds, the rest is real estate.
 The building that houses Chris’ school, the condo, Kara’s unsold art she leaks out once a year isn’t counted in that total.

 In part, it accumulates because we really don’t spend much.
 Sis bought the remaining condo in her building, it was converted into additional space for Kara, and offices for Susan and Chris.
 Now Sis owns the first, second and fourth floor floors, the third belongs to James and Kara.
 She works from home.
 So does Chris on her books as do Kara and dad.
 I call Janah’s father dad, my own disappeared before I was born.